Mdraqibkhan/Mdraqibkhan.github.io/README.md

 **PhD Candidate @ Trinity College Dublin, Ireland**
 **Research Focus: Computer Vision & Graphics**

 I am currently pursuing a PhD in Computer Science at Trinity College Dublin, specializing in **Stereo Matching** and **Depth Estimation** for advanced robotics, augmented reality (AR), and virtual reality (VR) applications.
 His research addresses critical challenges in **3D reconstruction** and **autonomous driving**, focusing on improving the real-time performance of deep learning models in these domains.
-Under the supervision of **Subrahmanyam Murala** (TCD), **Peter Corcoran** (UoG), and **Carol O’Sullivan** (TCD), Raqib aims to develop lightweight deep learning models that enhance the accuracy and efficiency of depth estimation systems.
+Under the supervision of **Subrahmanyam Murala** (TCD), **Peter Corcoran** (UoG), and **Carol O’Sullivan** (TCD), my goal is to develop lightweight deep learning models that enhance the accuracy and efficiency of depth estimation systems.

 ### Education
 - **Doctor of Philosophy (PhD), Computer Science**